ACTS 8 – FULL BELIEVERS, YET WITHOUT THE SPIRIT

 Did the apostles just lay their hands on them for the Holy Spirit and then say, “poof, you got it.” and then move to the next one in line?
-Was it a silent experience like when a priest sprinkles aspergillum on you for ceremonial rites?
-Or was it silent like when a pastor gives a wedding couple a nice blessing?
+Was it a silent ceremonial experience like when a priest sprinkles aspergillum on you for ceremonial rites?
+Or was it a ritualistic gesture like when a pastor gives a wedding couple a nice blessing?

-Or, were there any visible signs that these new believers did in fact receive the Spirit in a tangible way?
+Or were there indeed visible signs that accompanied these believed when they received the Spirit?
 Well, the story continues in verses 18-19 and the answer is self evident:

 “And when Simon [the sorcerer) saw that through the laying on of the apostles’ hands the Holy Spirit was given, he offered them money, saying, “Give me this power also, that anyone on whom I lay hands may receive the Holy Spirit.” (emphasis mine)